Michel Lambin

 Michel Lambin (born on 17 April 1950) is a French serial killer nicknamed the ‘Shepherd of Caussols’, the “Pugilist” or the ‘Shepherd of the Middle’.
 He is believed to have killed ten people between 1983 and 2004.

 Biography

 Youth

 Michel Lambin was born on 17 April 1950 in the northern suburbs of Paris.
 Lambin dropped out of school in 1964, at the age of 14.

 In 1967, he served his first prison sentence at Fresnes Prison.
 Passionate about firearms and rebellious in nature, he served numerous prison terms for car theft, carrying prohibited weapons, and assault.
 In 1968, Lambin married at the age of 18.
 He later became the father of three daughters, born to his wife.

 In the 1970s, Lambin tried to find stable employment but was unsuccessful.
 He worked as a butcher and an electrician, but was quickly dismissed for violence against a colleague and for theft from the company where he worked.

+The nickname "The Pugilist" comes from his tendency to be violent and aggressive.